Dear Filmmakers,

 Awarded to the Film most effectively depicting one or more aspects of recent environmental corporate citizenship initiatives.
 All companies are eligible to participate regardless of size or location.

-Awarded to the Film most effectively communicates environment and wildlife conservation and produced by a first time film maker amateur i.e. upcoming filmmaker/individual, college student/ group of college students of film-making.
+Awarded to the Film most effectively communicates environment and wildlife conservation and produced by a first-time film-maker amateur i.e. upcoming filmmaker/individual, college student/ group of college students of film-making or even school students

-Awarded to the films that educate or inform the public about the different aspects from all the Thematic Award Categories at large.
-Duration not more than 5 minutes.
+Awarded to the films that educate or inform the public about the different aspects of all the Thematic Award Categories at large.
+Duration, not more than 5 minutes.
 The film must highlight the issue or convey a conservation message.